ad3ller/emonitor/docs/source/index.rst

 Welcome to emonitor's documentation!
 ====================================

-``emonitor`` is a command-line program for reading and recording data from serial instruments.
+``emonitor`` is a command-line program for reading and recording sensor data from serial devices.

 .. toctree::
    :maxdepth: 2